Aiyima S600

 High Sounds

-The small tweeter by default is tuned a little detailed, but again the tone controls will help get you the right level.
-The tilted design helps aim the sound at your ears when you sit at a desk.
+The small tweeter by default is tuned a little too detailed, but again the tone controls will help get you the right level.
+The tilted design helps aim the sound at your ears when you sit at a desk, but I feel the lower treble is the troublesome area where there is a mixmatch between the woofer and the tweeter, and it needs some EQ.

 Specifications and Measurements